 An experienced plastic surgeon will be able to keep the scarring inconspicuous.
 Depending on the extent of the procedure, the length of the scar will vary.
 One-inch scar in the lower part of the areola will commonly occur in most cases.
 Tiny scars in the chest or armpit may remain if liposuction is performed.

 Mild soreness and pain in the treated areas will occur for the first few days.
 The surgeon will most likely prescribe pain medications to keep the patient comfortable.
 Patients who follow the surgeon’s instructions carefully will achieve safer and faster healing.

 How much downtime is involved?

 The extent of surgery will determine the amount of downtime involved.
 In most cases, the downtime will range between 3 and 10 days.
-However, factors such as nature of work, natural healing ability, extent of surgery, and pain tolerance will influence the precise downtime.
+However, factors such as the nature of work, natural healing ability, the extent of surgery, and pain tolerance will influence precise downtime.